Stanstead College: Facilities

+The central building on campus is Colby Hall, which houses administrative offices, the school library, the Admissions Department, as well as classrooms on the second to fifth floors; in the past, it has also served as a residence.
 The campus also includes the LeBaron Dining Hall, the W. John Mackay Gymnasium, the Amaron Gymnasium, the Pat Burns Arena, Pierce Hall, Holmes Model School, Centenary Church (purchased by the school in 2015), a health centre, a physio clinic, Alumni House, faculty housing, athletic fields and numerous academic facilities.

 Athletics

 Involvement in the athletics program is mandatory in all three terms for all students, in accordance with their age, ability and interests.
 The teams of Stanstead College are called the Spartans.
 Despite being a small school, Stanstead College fields a number of interscholastic teams and has achieved success at the regional, provincial and national level.
 Fall sports offered include ice hockey, soccer, cross-country running, ultimate frisbee, co-ed volleyball, badminton, and outdoor pursuits.
 Winter sports include ice hockey, basketball, squash, curling, skiing and yoga, girls' volleyball, and swimming.
 Spring sports include rugby, lacrosse, tennis, softball, golf, badminton, volleyball, and track.

 In 2014, the senior girls' soccer team won the school's first-ever Canadian Accredited Independent Schools (CAIS) national tournament title at Bishop's College School.

 The senior boys' basketball team won three consecutive Visser Provincial Basketball Tournaments in 2014, 2015, and 2016.
 The senior girls' basketball team won the MacLeod Provincial Basketball Tournament for the first time ever in 2017, repeating in 2018 and 2019.